nklose/ICS/distribute_README.txt

 =======================================================
 Copryight (c) 2013 Nick Klose, Richard Leung, Cameron Mann, Glen Nelson, Omar Qadri, and James Wang

-Beta V2
+Beta V2.1

 NOTE: This application is currently in BETA.

 Changes since Beta V1
 =====================
+- All correlations now works!
 - Res Norm is now Displayed
 - Graphs are now generated
 - Triple Correlations are computed
 - Separate images are being combined and displayed
 - The Progress bar has been temporarily disabled.
-- The speed is temporarily slightly slower.
+- Fixed: The speed is temporarily slightly slower.
 This is due to an optimization step that needs to be worked around.
+- Separate channels appear Red / Green / Blue, rather then grayscale.
+- Fixed: Error log messages appear after trying to load an image that has been previously loaded.
+- Fixed: Canceling an image selection may cause the program to cease responding.
+- Fixed: Some of our systems experience crashes when the user attempts to load a monochrome image.
+- Fixed: Permission error 13 on startup.
+- Fixed: Log messages after running the program

 Installation
 ============